-Since the dawn of the pandemic, remote tools have become an integral part of the working world.
-Many teams now operate remotely or in hybrid mode.
-And even those businesses that have fully transitioned back to office-based work keep these tools integrated into their internal and external work flows.
+Over the last few years, remote tools have become an integral part of the working world.
+Many teams now operate fully remotely, many more have adopted various hybrid forms of work.
+And even those businesses that transitioned back to office-based work often keep these tools integrated into their internal and external work flows.

 If your team is looking for solutions to improve your daily communications, either through meetings and collaborations, these are the best remote tools for the job.